Sexual Violence and Harassment Policy

 8. Making a College Report & Investigation Steps

-2) Determine whether an investigation should proceed and whether the complainant
+- Determine whether an investigation should proceed and whether the complainant wishes to participate.

-5) Permit both parties to be accompanied by a support person and to make oral and written
+- Permit both parties to be accompanied by a support person and to make oral and written submissions.

-6) Gather relevant information (documents, interviews, recordings) in a trauma-informed
+- Gather relevant information (documents, interviews, recordings) in a trauma-informed manner.

 9. Outcomes & Sanctions